Afrisnake/iNaturalist-Scraper-and-Data-Pipeline/README.md

 </pre>

 ## Implementation
-This web-scraper utilizes the hidden API's by which iNaturalist mediates queries to its records database.
+This web-scraper utilizes the hidden APIs by which iNaturalist mediates queries to its records database.
 It comprises 5 modules (see below) as well as a mandatory **__ init __.py** file.
 All important information about the classes, methods, functions and variables defined in these modules is included in docstrings.

 - **inat_creds.py**<br/>
 This file must be edited by the user to include a valid iNaturalist *username* and *password*

 - **inat_search_params.py**<br/>
 This editable file is the 'control panel' of the application.
 User sets the values of key variables, which are imported into the main script to control the scrape job.
 The following variables can be manipulated:
 <pre>